Review of the Nerf Ultra One Blaster

 The Nerf Ultra One is a semi-automatic blaster

 What’s worse though is the accuracy, which is seriously lacking.
-So whilst it’s great to be able to shoot reasonably far, if you can’t shoot somewhat accurately, then the extra distance doesn’t add much value.
+So, whilst it’s great to be able to shoot reasonably far, if you can’t shoot somewhat accurately, then the extra distance doesn’t add much value.

-Note that this is the Ultra darts to blame, not so much the actual blaster.
-But since Ultra blasters only accept Ultra darts, we may as well put the blame on the blasters.
+Note that this is the Ultra Darts to blame, not so much the actual blaster.
+But since Ultra Blasters only accept Ultra Darts, we may as well put the blame on the blasters.
 Weird sentence, but I hope you get my point.

 Final Thoughts